delawaremathguy/ShoppingList14/README.md

 Although this is the last, public release of the project, there are many directions to move with this code.

 * I'd like to look at CloudKit support for the database for my own use, although such a development  could return to public view if I run into trouble and have to ask for help.
-The general theory is that you just replace NSPersistentContainer with NSPersistentCloudkitContainer, flip a few switches in the project, add the right entitlements, and off you go. *I doubt that is truly the case*, and certainly there will be a collection of new issues that arise.
+The general theory is that you just replace NSPersistentContainer with NSPersistentCloudkitContainer, flip a few switches in the project, add the right entitlements, and off you go. *I have added CloudKit support in one other project recently, and some minor adjustments did have to be made to make it all work*.

 * I should invest a little time with iPadOS.
-Unfortunately, my iPad 2 is stuck in iOS 9, so it's not important to me right now.
-As a future option, though -- even though you probably don't want to drag an iPad around in the store with you -- you might want to use it to update the day's shopping list and then, via the cloud, have those changes show up on your phone to use in-store.
+This was not important to me originally, but it soon will be as I now have a new iPad Air 4 in the delivery queue to replace my 2011 iPad 2 (andI hope to see it in about a week).
+Even though you probably don't want to drag an iPad around in the store with you, you might want to use it to update the day's shopping list and then, via the cloud, have those changes show up on your phone to use in-store.

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination."
 I see fewer of these messages in XCode 11.7.
 When using contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12 (through beta 6).